jessicacampbell-astro/iras-16293-2422/README.md

-# iras-16293-2422
+# Iras-16293-2422

-Leiden-ESA Astrophysics Summer Program (LEAPS) project.
+This repository contains the files for the Leiden-ESA Astrophysics Summer Program (LEAPS) project on IRAS 16293-2422.